 Named after Morpheus, the Greek god of dreams, morphine is a potent painkiller with a high addiction profile.
 Though people have benefitted from its medicinal uses, yet it has taken many lives due to its abuse.

 One of the most generally and commonly used opiates in the world; it is administered orally and is supposed to be the safest of all the analgesics.
-However, people do become physically dependent to codeine after using it for an extended period and repeatedly.
+However, people do become physically dependent on codeine after using it for an extended period and repeatedly.
 It is the largest component of anti-cough syrups.

 Used commonly as part of the treatment regimen of narcotic addiction, methadone share same characteristics as that of heroin and morphine but it is relatively safer.